The American Academy of Grief Counseling

 Those certified applicants who successfully complete the Fellowship requirements shall be designated:

 "Fellow in the American Academy of Grief Counselors"

 Timeline & Fee Schedules

-Fellowship shall be for a 5 year period.
+Fellowship shall be for a five-year period.
 Re-application is through evidence of continued education in Grief Counseling.
-Once a candidate for Fellowship is granted Fellow in the AAGC, they will pay a $ 250.00 fee for the 5 year Fellowship period.
-If the candidate has time left in certification (3 year period), then, the AAGC will prorate this toward their Fellowship fee.
+Once a candidate for Fellowship is granted Fellow in the AAGC, they will pay a $250.00 fee for the five-year Fellowship period.
+If the candidate has time left in bereavement counseling certification (a three-year period), then, the AAGC will prorate this toward their Fellowship fee.

 For candidates submitting a project or thesis, there is a one-time fee required of $ 150.00 for peer reviews and processing.
 This payment is due at the time of submission of the project or thesis.